Guessing at Customer Needs

-Second, these teams showed there’s a better way for you to understand B2B customer needs.
+Second, these teams showed there’s a better way for you to understand your B2B customers.
 As you’ll see, the teams gained customer insight that was unexpected and unfiltered to confidently set product objectives.
 Some early-adopter companies now use these B2B customer interview methods to deliver high-value innovation to their markets.
+(See their case stories.)
 Increasingly, laggards will lose market share, unaware they are being out-innovated due to competitors’ superior customer insight.
 The rest of this paper explored the following points:

 - Customer interviews: key to growth: Profitable, sustainable growth is harder than most think.
 Your best path today is superior customer insight.

-- Advanced B2B customer interviews: B2B-optimized methods let you learn much more about B2B customer needs, since they are knowledgeable, interested, and objective.
+- Advanced B2B customer interviews: B2B-optimized methods let you learn much more about B2B customers’ needs, since they are knowledgeable, interested, and objective.